vsantosu/neo4j-benchmark/README.md

 **Neo4j** is **12 faster** than Trueno reading/writing.

 ## Neighbors
 Ask for all the direct neighbors of a vertex.
-In case of Trueno, the load was reduced since the server could not handle more than 500 vertices.
+In case of Trueno, the load was reduced since the server could not handle more than 500 concurrent request for neighbors.
 Also, Trueno needed two operations (calls) to accomplish this test instead of one (Neo4j)

 |	GraphDB | Input (vertices)	| Throughput (records/secs) |
 | --------| ----------------- |-------------|